armanriazi/refi/docs/article.md

 # Blockchain
+The blockchain technology guarantees the tamperproof ledger, transparent transactions, and trustless but secure tradings in a decentralized network.
+Thus, the blockchain network is recently applied in a wide range of scenarios far beyond crypto-currencies.
+The case in is similar to the famous Prisoners’ Dilemma in game theory that results in the utility loss of the miners.
+To avoid the miners’ dilemma, the miners can choose one of the solutions as follows.
+The first solution is that the miners would intend to join private pools that will not involve the PWH attack.
+As a result, big mining pools may be divided into many small pools spontaneously, and eventually this may lead to a better environment for the Bitcoin system as a whole [^3].

 In the recent years, tokenization of (physical) assets and the creation of a digital version that is stored on the blockchain gained more interest.
 By utilizing blockchain technology, asset ownership can be tokenized, which enables fractional ownership, reduces intermediaries, and provides a secure and transparent ledger.
 This not only increases liquidity but also expands access to previously illiquid assets (like carbon offsets).
 The blockchain ledger allows for real-time settlement of transactions, increasing efficiency and reducing the risk of fraud.
 Additionally, tokens can be programmed to include certain rules and restrictions, such as limiting the number of tokens that can be issued or specifying how they can be traded, which can provide greater transparency and control over the asset[^43].

 ## Re-fungibility